tangram67/RMP/README.md

 The audio interface is focused on exact timing and intelligent content buffering.
 An optimized and direct mode of transferring data to the underlying ALSA sound system is used for best sonic performance.

-The user interface is a web interface based on Bootstrap 3, The interface is fully responsive over a wide range of clients.
+The user interface is web based and build on top of Bootstrap 3.
+The interface is fully responsive over a wide range of clients.
-The UI can be linked to the desktop of mobile devices (see manifest.json for Chrome/Chromium based Browsers).
+The UI can be linked to the desktop of mobile devices (see manifest.json handling for Chrome/Chromium based Browsers).

 All supported codecs (**DSF, DFF, FLAC, WAVE, AIFF, ALAC, MP3**) are using native decoders.
 **SACD** formats are also supported by using **DoP (DSD over PCM)** for compatible DA converters.